olimiemma/completely-unistall-anaconda-4m-linux/README.md

-Certainly.
-Let's completely remove the existing Anaconda installation from your Linux Mint system and start fresh.
+A problem I encountered and solved.
+So Let's completely remove the existing Anaconda installation from your Linux Mint system and start fresh.
 Here are the steps to properly uninstall Anaconda:

 1. First, remove the Anaconda directory: